An RV Rental in Sacramento, CA, is an excellent starting point for your RV camping road trip!

 It also includes all the basics like plates, bowls, and cups for 4 plus silverware and cooking utensils.
-It also includes a cutting board, pot and pan, cast iron skillet, a bottle opener/corkscrew, a french press, biodegradable soap, wipes, paper towels, toilet paper, trash bags, lighter, spice kit, four headlamps, sheets, first aid kit, roadside emergency kit, tool kit, fire extinguisher, hatchet, and a welcome mat to clean your feet.
+It also includes a cutting board, pot, and pan, cast iron skillet, a bottle opener/corkscrew, a french press, biodegradable soap, wipes, paper towels, toilet paper, trash bags, lighter, a spice kit, four headlamps, sheets, first aid kit, roadside emergency kit, tool kit, fire extinguisher, hatchet, and a welcome mat to clean your feet.

 This campervan rental has everything you will need for an awesome retro camping trip!

 - SLEEPS: 4

 - REVIEWS: ⭐️⭐️⭐️⭐️⭐️ (19) – That’s a lot of 5 star reviews!

 2. Camper Rental in Sacramento – 2018 Coachmen Liberty Express

 This 2018 Coachmen Liberty Express has two large slide outs and sleeps up to10 people comfortably!